CDRT/docs/bios/settings/thinkcenter/ata_drive_setup.md

 |:---|:---|:---|:---|
 | SATAController | setting_values | yes_no | amd_intel |
 -->
-> **Note**: If the "SATA Controller" is set to "Disabled", then “Configure SATA as” and "SATA Drive #" will be hidden.
+> **Note**: If the "SATA Controller" is set to "Disabled", then “Configure SATA as” and "SATA Drive {Number}" will be hidden.

 </details>